adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 #### Sub-Dept User Can Add User's To Main Department

 In larksuite an owner of the tenant can create sub-department's for convenience and user management.
 It can only be done by the owner of the tenant.
-If a user is *added ina  subdepartment* he can only access that department and *he won't be able to access* other departments of the organization or add *new users* in them.
+If a user is *added in a subdepartment* he can only access that department and *he won't be able to access* other departments of the organization or add *new users* in them.

-When adding a suer in a sub-department we observed the http request and it looks like this:
+When adding a user in a sub-department we observed the http request and it looks like this:

 ```http
 POST /suite/admin/employees/ HTTP/1.1